solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 The fields `pending_balance_credit_counter` and `maximum_pending_balance_credit_counter` are used to limit amounts that are encrypted in the pending balance ciphertexts `pending_balance_lo` and `pending_balance_hi`.
-The choice of the size limit on the transfer amount is done to balance the efficiency of ElGamal decryption with the usability of a confidential transfer.
+The choice of the limit on the transfer amount is done to balance the efficiency of ElGamal decryption with the usability of a confidential transfer.